-- The VPD for the server appears in this section.
-For viewing VPD, the Machine VPD includes a Universally Unique Identifier (UUID). - Note: The Machine level VPD, Component level VPD, and component activity log will only provide information when the server is powered on.
+The VPD for the server appears in this section.
+For viewing VPD, the Machine VPD includes a Universally Unique Identifier (UUID).

+Note: The Machine level VPD, Component level VPD, and component activity log provide information only when the server is powered on.